AUTEUR // PERSONAL ARCHIVE

 ARCHIVE INDEX //

-SECTION 01 // OT.RENDER
+SECTION 01 // THE CONTROLLED SETUP

 THE INTENTIONAL RENDER

-SECTION 02 // KD.MOV
+SECTION 02 // STRUCTURE IN MOTION

 The Negotiated Frame

-MOVEMENT // STRUCTURAL GRID // TEMPORAL FRICTION
+MOVEMENT // FIXED FRAME // TEMPORAL FRICTION

-SECTION 03 // LG.ATMOS
+SECTION 03 // AVAILABLE LIGHT

 Yielding to Atmosphere

-ATMOSPHERIC LIGHT // HIGH-FRICTION // NO MANIPULATION
+FOUND LIGHT // HIGH FRICTION // NO MANIPULATION

 DIRECTORIAL NOTE //